yudhasubki/blockqueue/README.md

 - 📢 Pub/Sub Mechanism: The inclusion of a publish/subscribe mechanism allows for easy communication and real-time updates.
 - 📶 Less Network Latency: Prioritizing efficiency, Block Queue minimizes network latency to persistence to enhance overall performance.

+## How to Install

+You can read it on our wiki page at: https://github.com/yudhasubki/blockqueue/wiki/How-to-Install

 ## Architecture

 ![Publish Architecture](https://github.com/yudhasubki/blockqueue/blob/main/docs/img/publisher_architecture.png)